£2 Bus Fare Cap Pilot

 How it works

-This is part of a 12 month pilot, helping to make your travel easier and cheaper with a simple £2 fare.
+The £2 Bus Fare Cap Pilot aims to help make your travel easier and cheaper with a simple £2 fare.
 There’s no need to apply and no requirement to live locally.
 Simply board a participating bus service, pay your fare, and enjoy your journey for no more than £2.

 Why we’re running the pilot